zhg-y/Historical-Regions-Europe-Map-uPC/README.md

 ## 9. Slovakia and Scotland
 People liked to use Slovakia and Scotland to discredit the rest of the map by saying those regions were too fragmented and don’t match the level of fragmentation of the rest of the map.
-A simple question : How easy is it to find a map showing where are Slovakia and Scotland ?
+A simple question :
+How easy is it to find a map showing where are Slovakia and Scotland ?

 And now, how easy is it to find a map showing where are Orava and Elginshire ?

-Slovakia can be represented as the whole country which is not relevant because people know where is Slovakia or if they don’t know, it takes ~4 sec to find a map of world countries, of Europe, of Eastern Europe… or it can be represented as it is on the current map which is way more enlightening because most people don’t know Slovak regions.
+Slovakia can be represented as the whole country which is not relevant because people know where is Slovakia or if they don’t know, it takes ~4 sec to find a map of world countries, of Europe, of Eastern Europe or anything else showing where is Slovakia or it can be represented as it is on the current map which is way more enlightening because most people don’t know Slovak regions.
 A similar reasoning can be made for Scotland.
 There are other ways of dividing Scotland, but a <a href="https://www.reddit.com/r/Scotland/comments/1hc1kmn/what_are_the_historical_regions_of_scotland/" target="_blank">discussion</a>